ademirhan/quikstor-thirdparty-access/docs/How-To-Create-Lead.md

-# How To-Create Lead and New Tenant
+# How To Create Lead

 #### To Create New Lead